TomDonoghue/TomDonoghue/codemap.md

 # Roadmap

-A quick map of code and other things that have found their way onto Github.
+A quick map of code and other things that are avaialable on Github.

 ## Table of Contents